BertaBescos/EmptyCities_SLAM/README.md

 ```bash
 DATA_ROOT=/path/to/synth/data/ name=my_name th train.lua
 ```
 - If you want to use the ORB-features-based loss you should set `lossDetector`, `lossOrientation` and `lossDescriptor` to 0 in the command line.
-For better adaptation to real world images it is advisable to train the model with dynamic images from a real city.
-These images have no groundtruth static image pair, but have groundtruth semantic segmentation.
-The last one is used to finetune the semantic segmentation network ERFNet for our specific goal.
-Real data is introduced from `epoch_synth=50` on with a probability of `pNonSynth=0.5`.
 ```bash
 DATA_ROOT=/path/to/synth/data/ name=my_name lossDetector=1 lossOrientation=1 lossDescriptor=1 th train.lua
 ```